 -

-Question Question about registering the bot
+Question Question about double console.log line

 -